 Program areas at NHSPCA

-the adoption center began returning To pre-pandemic, pre-construction service levels during the period ending march 31, 2023 included direct animal care for 1,314 homeless Animals, including 58 horses!
+Our adoption center has been experiencing a full surge of incoming Animals.
+During the year ending march 31, 2024, animal intake rose To 2,489 homeless Animals, including 84 horses!
 Our shelter serves the local communities as well as the region and accepts transfers from overcrowded shelters nationally.
-Transfers that had been stopped during the height of the pandemic have now rebounded and the demand for moving dogs and cats north for a second chance is fully back.
+Transfers into our shelter exceeded 900 in the same period.
+Overpopulation once considered controlled, has once again rebounded and the demand for moving dogs and cats north for a second chance is fully back.
+Our farm program which takes in horses, donkeys, sheep, alpaca, goats, pigs and a wide variety of farm fowl has grown exponentially.
+One hundred seventy-three Animals came in and were cared for through our farm program this year.
 We welcome Animals ranging from dogs and cats, To bunnies, ferrets, mice, rats and birds, To the horses, goats and potbellied pigs of our farm program.
 We are one of only two animal shelters in the state of nh that accepts farm Animals, meeting a critical need. the Animals that come To us are here through surrender, as strays, through Cruelty or neglect cases and transports.
 They are cared for and eventually rehomed.
 We experience between 94% and 97% live release rate, a high industry average.
 All dogs, cats and rabbits are spay/neutered prior To adoption and care includes medical care and behavioral support and training as needed.
 Our adoption process is open and friendly with adoption approval rates well above 90%.
 Our adoption center is open more than 300 days per year.
-In addition To adoption and sheltering services, we also offer a safe pet program, food pantry and farm safety net programs, subsidized rabies vaccination clinics for cats and dogs, and are looking forward To once again offering spay/neuter clinics and other wellness services once we have a full-time veterinarian on staff.
+In addition To adoption and sheltering services, we also offer a safe pet program, food pantry and farm safety net programs, subsidized rabies vaccination clinics for cats and dogs, and are looking forward To once again offering spay/neuter clinics and other wellness services once we have a full-time veterinarian on staffour veterinary center is now fully operational.
+We have one full time veterinarian, in addition To one part time and four per diem veterinarians.
+We also have four veterinary technicians.
+These critical staff members are responsible for the well-being of all of the Animals that come into our care.
+They provide vet checks, spay/neuter surgeries, dentals, orthopedic surgery and so much more for all of our in-house Animals.
+Additionally, we are offering weekly spay/neuter & vaccine clinics for owned Animals, providing low-cost alternatives that keep families together.
+Financial difficulties are one of the top reasons listed by owners surrendering their Animals.
+Through this crucial programming we are able To make necessary veterinary care available for all Animals.
+This is the newest addition To our cornerstones.
+We anticipate seeing the need continue To grow and our ability To serve owned Animals and their people in more and in more variety of ways.